Automate-Medical/fhir-schema-types/README.md

 - [ ] Support definitions for the Graphql definitions provided in 4.6.0+
 - [ ] Define a contributor license agreement
 - [X] Publish NPM module
+- [ ] NPM build should include a bundle + sourcemaps instead of the raw build

 ## Contributing